onkarshedge/personal-blog/content/posts/prometheus-k8s.md

 #### Deploying our application

 Build image with `./gradlew bootBuildImage`.
 Spring boot 2.3 has this gradle task which creates optimised docker image.
+More info [here](https://spring.io/blog/2020/01/27/creating-docker-images-with-spring-boot-2-3-0-m1).
 Deploy in `my-app-dev` namespace that we created earlier.
 **Deployment.yaml**
 ```yaml